Neelectric/BioLlama/timelog.md

 * *1 hour* Further research on RETRO implementations, T5-base and T5-11B
 * *0.5 hours* Full debug of Llama-2-7B-GPTQ
 * *1.5 hours* Deep dive into Llama-2 and RETRO architecture comparison implementations
+* *1 hour* New attempt at finetuning different Llama2 variants